Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingSemanticHybridQuery.md

 ### Vector Semantic Hybrid Query

-In a vector semantic hybrid query, the `VectorQueries` collection contains the vectors representing the query input.
-The `Fields` property specifies which vector fields to search within.
-The `KNearestNeighborsCount` property dictates the number of nearest neighbors to return as top hits.
-With the semantic configuration added, we can proceed to execute a semantic hybrid query.
+In the context of vector search, the `VectorQueries` collection contains the vectors that represent the query input.
+The `Fields` property specifies which vector fields should be searched.
+The `KNearestNeighborsCount` property determines the number of nearest neighbors to retrieve as the top hits.

+For semantic search, we will specify `SemanticConfigurationName` as `SearchQueryType.Semantic`.
+We will use the same `SemanticConfigurationName` that we defined when creating the index.
+Additionally, we have enabled `QueryCaption` and `QueryAnswer` in the `SearchOptions` to obtain the caption and answer in the response.
+With these configurations in place, we are prepared to execute a vector semantic hybrid query.

+With these settings in place, we're ready to execute a vector semantic hybrid query:

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample07_Vector_Semantic_Hybrid_Search
 IReadOnlyList<float> vectorizedResult = VectorSearchEmbeddings.SearchVectorizeDescription; // "Top hotels in town"